 Including the verse mentioned above, the church is often spoken of as having been "bought" (1 Cor 6:20; 7:23; 2 Pet 2:1).
 Of use is the final reference given its context is to delinquent Christian leaders.
 In what way were these men "bought"?
 Are they truly free from sin as Jesus Christ promised (John 8:31)?
 I think it is right to return to Christ's words and notice the phrase "indeed" as referenced to disciples who abide (John 8:31) and freedom (John 8:36).

-Some might protest that the ransom of Christ certainly is more effectual then the ransom of Israel from Egypt.
-And in a real sense I don't disagree.
-But we must speak how the Bible speaks about Jesus' work.
+Some might protest that the ransom of Christ certainly is more effectual than the ransom of Israel from Egypt.
+And in a real sense, I don't disagree.
+But we must speak how the Bible speaks of Jesus' work.
 And the Bible speaks about Jesus ransoming a people for Himself out of Egypt (Jude 5).
 And yet these were destroyed for lack of faith.

 It should be clear that Christ actively died as the ransom for the created order.
 It should also be clear that Christ died as the ransom for a covenant community.
 But this ransom is not the same as "free indeed" (John 8:31).
 There are many who have belonged to the church who can truly say that Christ died as a ransom for them.
 They will for a time escape the corruption of sin but they will return to their sin and remain in death.
 Hence many lacking faith will not experience true freedom.
 The author of Hebrews so sufficiently describes it as not experience His rest (Heb 4:1-11).